Practical Driving Test

 Once you have passed your driving test, you may struggle with not having anyone sitting next to you, guiding you around.
 When you pass your driving test the extra elements of having to read traffic signs, road markings, or possibly having passengers or music in the car can make you nervous about driving, The Driving standards agency are in essence trying to make the Driving test and your driving lessons more realistic, so that you are better prepared to cope with driving once you have passed.

 What is Independent Driving?

-Independent driving is driving for approximately 10mins either following a series of directions, following traffic signs, or a combination of both.
+Independent driving is driving for approximately 20mins either following a Sat Nav or following Traffic signs.
 The reason Independent driving has been introduced to the driving test, is so the examiners can assess the pupil’s ability to plan their driving, recognise the end of roads without prompting and mirror and signal correctly.